 Tom earned the American Meteorological Society’s prestigious Certified Broadcast Meteorologist designation in 2015.
 The certification is given to meteorologists who pass a rigorous written exam as well as a submission of their weathercasts to a panel of judges who already maintain the certification.

 Tom was a finalist at the 2017 Tennessee Associated Press Broadcasters & Media Editors Awards in two separate categories.
 He won second place in the “TV Weather Anchor” and “Weather Coverage” categories in Division II that includes the Jackson, Chattanooga, and Tri-Cities television markets.
+He also was a finalist in the “TV Weather Anchor” category at the 2018 Tennessee Associated Press Broadcasters & Media Editors Awards and won second place.

 Tom lives with his wife, Evan, and their dog Roxi in LANA area of Midtown Jackson.
 If you have any questions or would like for Tom to come speak at your school, email him at email@example.com.